5 Common Mistakes When Ordering HOA Documents (and How to Avoid Them)

 The Pattern

-Notice what these mistakes have in common: they're all about timing and process, not expertise.
+These mistakes share a root cause: they're about timing and process, not expertise.

-The title companies and escrow officers who consistently avoid these mistakes aren't smarter or more experienced than those who don't.
+The title companies and escrow officers who consistently avoid these mistakes aren't smarter than the ones who don't.
 They just have a better process.
-They order on day one, verify before ordering, order the complete package, and review immediately upon receipt.
+They order on day one, verify the management company before placing that order, and review the full package the day it shows up.